reviewing the top penny stock websites and newsletters

 Our research is finally complete!
 After several weeks, we have completed our review of penny stock picking sites.
 There is no reason to invest in penny stocks without some guidance.
 There are several penny stock research and newsletter sites that you can choose from to help make your decisions.
 Protect yourself by knowing who you are dealing with, and by knowing their track record.

-They not only have the best record of all sites we reviewed, they are also slightly less expensive than the others.
-They do no advertise, so they can offer their services for a little less.
-Click here to read our comparison and find out how we made our decision.
+They not only have the best record of all sites we reviewed, they are also a bit less expensive than their competition.
+Read our review of FalconStocks' penny stock picks newsletter and find out how we made our decision.

 Please note that once we told the companies about the survey and the results, the 2nd and 3rd place penny stock sites would not allow us to mention their names.
 Therefore, to comply with copyright regulations, we'll have to list them as "Competitor #1" and "Competitor #2".

-When many people think of penny stocks, they think of some fly-by-night company with shares of stocks that trade for fractions of a penny.
-While there are companies out there like that, we concern ourselves with only upstanding companies.
+When many people think of penny stocks, they think of some fly-by-night stock with shares that trade for fractions of a penny.
+While there are others out there like that, we concern ourselves with only upstanding companies.
 In this case, a "penny stock" is any company's stock that trades for less than $5.00 per share.
 Many of these stocks trade on NASDAQ, as well as the New York and American Stock Exchanges.
-There are literally thousands of fine companies that have a share price under $5.00 per share.
+There are literally thousands of fine businesses that have a share price under $5.00 per share.
 In fact, Microsoft was a $5.00 stock at one time!
-Click here to find out more about penny stocks and their investment value.
+What Are Penny Stocks?

 As with any stock, risks are a reality of investing.
 In many cases, these "penny stocks" do not have a long track record.
 In many cases they are still not yet profitable or are operating in a risky field such as bio-tech or new drug companies.

 However, sites such as FalconStocks.com concentrate on these low-priced stocks that are in fact, growing.
 Many have excellent track records, many are very profitable.
 Many are in the midst of a turnaround.
-Click here to read more about these risk and how these sites can help increase your odds of success.
+Read more about Penny Stock Risks.

 Before you choose ANY source of investment information, make you that you check and see whether or not the source may be biased?
 What does that mean?
 Well, many sites tell you to buy a stock while they already own it and are selling.
 Many sources are paid to promote a company and its stock.